-Small Business SEO Checklist: 11 Ways to Improve Rankings Today
+Small Business SEO Checklist: 11 Ways To Improve Rankings

 Make sure your business’s NAP information is consistent and accurate.
 Local business listings and citations (i.e., online mentions of a business) can help improve your local presence.

-The best approach to local directories and citations is to sign up for a service that will distribute your business NAP information.
+It can be helpful to sign up for a service or use a local citations tool that will distribute your NAP information and monitor for inaccuracies.

-7. Get Links from Websites in Your Local Area
+7. Get Links From Websites In Your Local Area

 Most small business owners never think about links.